QingliangLi/d3workshop/README.md

 ```
 **Note**: JavaScript starts month at index 0.

-`type` is a function that takes in the data and parses the date strings into a JavaScript Date format.
+The function `type` takes in the data and parses the date strings into a JavaScript `Date` format.
 You can think of `d` as a row of the data.
 ```javascript
 function type(d) {
   const formatDate = d3.timeParse('%Y%m%d')